Joeeyy/app_crawler/README.md

 # App_Crawler
 [Demo](http://97.64.46.11/AppStore_Crawler_Demo/index.html)

-Because database on Demo site is not up to date, there will be a number of apps which are not recorded on our system.
-You can still check their info on site `http://97.64.46.11/AppStore_Crawler_Demo/appInfo.html?{appname}`, just remember to substitute `{appname}` with name of your target app.
+Because database on Demo site is not up to date, there will be a number of apps which are not recorded in our system.
+You can still check their info on site `http://97.64.46.11/AppStore_Crawler_Demo/appInfo.html?{appname}`, just remember to substitute `{appname}` with ***FULL*** name of your target app.

 ## Target